By: Kendall Jones on August 11th, 2022

 Building Relationships: One Construction Project at a Time

 Strong relationships between general contractors and subcontractors are an important component of a successful project.
-These relationships don’t mature overnight, and it takes time effort from both parties to build a level of trust that evolves into a strong working partnership.
+These relationships don’t mature overnight, and it takes time and effort from both parties to build a level of trust that evolves into a strong working partnership.
 Putting in the work to build these relationships can be mutually beneficial to both parties and pay off for years to come.

 So, how do relationships between and subcontractor and a general contractor start?
 Sometimes a general contractor needs additional bid coverage for a project or is expanding into new areas.
 A subcontractor might be looking to break into doing larger projects or branch out into other sectors of the industry.